241322/revvy_app/documentation/technical-description.md

 - Fetches and displays vehicle information based on the provided VIN.
 - Key vehicle attributes (e.g., make, model, year, engine) are rendered as structured data.
-- No chart or graphical visualisation is used on this page.
+- Includes a **bar chart** visualizing engine displacement, gearbox speeds, and cylinders for each vehicle.
-- Designed for clear, text-based vehicle comparisons.
+- Designed for side-by-side vehicle comparisons in a two-column layout.
-- A bar chart from chart.js will also be found there

 ### 3. Timeline Page

-- The only page in the application containing visual data charts.
+- Searches by Make and Model (not VIN).
 - Displays two **line charts** generated using Chart.js:
-  - **Model Year vs. Price** chart: Visualises historical pricing data for the selected model.
+  - **Model Year vs. Trim Count** chart: Visualizes the number of trim levels released per year for the selected model.
-  - **Comparative Pricing Trends**: If applicable, a secondary chart compares price evolution across multiple model years or related VINs.
+  - **Average MSRP Trends**: Shows price evolution across model years.
 - Data is fetched from the API and then processed into chart-friendly datasets using React.

 ## Assumptions and Limitations

 - The application is frontend-only and does not include backend authentication or data caching.
-- The public API may only support a limited VIN year range (e.g., 2015–2020).
+- API keys are stored in environment variables (.env file) for security.
+- The Car API v2 free tier only supports VINs from the 2015–2020 range.
 - Chart rendering is conditional on the availability of valid pricing data from the API.
-- VINs outside of the supported range will return an error message handled via UI notifications.
+- VINs outside of the supported range will return an error message handled via UI alert notifications.
+- MSRP values are displayed in USD as returned by the API.

 ## Summary